Thyroid Cancer

 What Are the Symptoms of Thyroid Cancer?

-• A painless lump or swelling in the neck
+• A painless lump or swelling at the base of the neck

 • Swollen lymph nodes in the neck